 The Company is self-insured for certain losses relating to workers' compensation, automobile liability, general liability and employee medical and dental benefits.
 The Company has purchased stop-loss coverage in order to limit its exposure to any significant levels of claims.
-Self-insured losses are accrued in accrued insurance and other long-term liabilities in the Company's consolidated balance sheets based upon the Company's estimates of the aggregate uninsured claims incurred using actuarial assumptions accepted in the insurance industry and the Company's historical experience rates.
+Self-insured losses are accrued in Accrued insurance and Other liabilities in the Company's consolidated balance sheets based upon the Company's estimates of the aggregate uninsured claims incurred using actuarial assumptions accepted in the insurance industry and the Company's historical experience rates.